thinkst/canary-utils/terraform/README.md

 `$spObjId = az ad sp list --display-name '<YOUR CANARY APP NAME>' --query '[0].objectId' -o tsv | Out-String` `az role assignment delete --role Contributor --scope /subscriptions/<YOUR SUBSCRIPTION ID>  --assignee-principal-type ServicePrincipal --assignee-object-id $spObjId`

-**Note** The Azure image gallary location can be found in the Canary deployment wizard as detailed in the guide [here.] (https://help.canary.tools/hc/en-gb/articles/360012852217-How-do-I-create-an-Azure-Cloud-Canary-)
+**Note** The Azure image gallery location can be found in the Canary deployment wizard as detailed in the guide [here.] (https://help.canary.tools/hc/en-gb/articles/360012852217-How-do-I-create-an-Azure-Cloud-Canary-)

 ## GCP
 **Prerequisites:** Requires the Canary GCP image shared with your GCP service user, domain or group.
 Contact support@canary.tools for assistance with this.